 I find the President's Cancer Panel report -at least, the general tone of it - hard to believe.
 Most of the headlines yesterday focused on the "grievous harm", "bombarding", and "grossly underestimated" statements, and suggested that there was an epidemic of environmentally-caused cancer.
 Since most age-adjusted cancer incidence rates have, in fact, been dropping, I find this a bit hard to believe.

 Here's the whole report (whopping PDF).
+Update: that link may be bad - try here.
 It actually does mention that cancer rate data, but (as far as I can see) just sort of blows right past it.
 And while I take the point that endocrine disruptors and the like need to be watched (and that we really do need to study these things more), I don't see why the alarm bells need to be rung quite this loudly.